Skip to main content

 The conflict between the ACA and the EEOC’s rules is a key point of complexity.
 The ACA allows for incentives up to 30% of the total cost of coverage (including family coverage) for health-contingent wellness programs.

-However, the EEOC’s final rules under the ADA cap the incentive at 30% of the cost of for any program that involves medical inquiries or exams.
+However, the EEOC’s final rules under the ADA cap the incentive at 30% of the cost of self-only coverage for any program that involves medical inquiries or exams.
 This creates a direct conflict for employers who offer more than one type of health plan.

 The EEOC’s more restrictive interpretation is rooted in the ADA’s requirement that any medical examination of an employee be “job-related and consistent with business necessity” or part of a “voluntary” employee health program.
 The EEOC has interpreted “voluntary” in a way that prioritizes the prevention of coercion, leading to the stricter incentive limit.